OSDI '18 Requirements for Authors

 - The paper review process will be double blind this year.
 Authors must make a good faith effort to anonymize their submissions, and they should not identify themselves either explicitly or by implication (e.g., through the references or acknowledgments).
 Submissions violating the detailed formatting and anonymization rules will not be considered for publication.

 Do not send files meant for word-processing packages (Word, WordPerfect, LaTeX, Framemaker, etc.).

-If you are using Microsoft Word or LaTeX, please make use of these templates and sample first pages (two-column format), if possible:
+If you are using Microsoft Word or LaTeX, please make use of the "2018 Conferences" templates on the conference paper templates page.

 More Information is Available